South Finistère : 12 unusual places to discover!

 The Menez Hom offers the possibility of hiking on the paths that cross it.
 You will be able to observe the local flora and appreciate the beauty of the landscapes that surround you.
 Don’t hesitate to stop and visit the church of Sainte Marie du Menez Hom, which is surprisingly richly decorated.

 On the commune of Plouhinec, in the Cape Sizun, is an exceptional archaeological site.
 It is the cave of Menez Dregan.
 Facing the sea, it is a major site of the paleolithic.
 The excavations carried out on the spot showed evidence dating from 465,000 years before our era.
-They revealed the presence of bones of large mammals, an elephant tooth, but also one of the oldest fireplaces in the world.
+They revealed the bones of large mammals, an elephant tooth, and one of the world’s oldest fireplaces.

 Along the coastal path, you can discover an interpretation path and several archaeological sites such as the neolithic necropolis of Souc’h and the covered alley of Pors Poulhan.

 If you are looking for an unusual landscape in South Finistère, don’t miss the tulip and hyacinth fields of the Pointe de la Torche!
-Every spring, the Kaandorp farm opens its doors to the public who can stroll through the fields of flowers (as long as they respect the path marked out and respect the place).
+Every spring, the Kaandorp farm opens its doors to the public, who can stroll through the fields of flowers (as long as they follow the marked path and respect the site).

 A unique opportunity to admire this explosion of colors.
 The 100 hectare farm is one of the largest in France.